lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 endif
 ```

+And we're done...

+jkjk there's more

 ### Settings

 Most of these will already be set in `defaults.vim`, but that's not really a concern
-of mine -- I just wanted to talk about them :)
+of mine -- I still want to talk about them :)

 #### "UI" Settings